openbabel/documentation/Features/Radicals.rst

 SMILES extensions for radicals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although radical structures can be represent in SMILES by
+Although radical structures can be represented in SMILES by
 specifying the hydrogens explicitly, e.g. ``[CH3]`` is the methyl
 radical, some chemists have apparently felt the need to devise
-non-standard extensions which represent the radical centre
+non-standard extensions that represent the radical centre
 explicitly.
 Open Babel will recognize ``C[O.]`` as well as ``C[O]`` as the
-methoxy radical CH\ :sub:`3`\ O, during input, but the non-standard
+methoxy radical CH\ :sub:`3`\ O during input, but the non-standard
 form is not supported in output.

 By default, radical centres are output in explict hydrogen form,